 How could my anger have potentially affected other areas of my life in the short and long-term?

 How would all this make me feel?

-Overcoming your tendencies to become angry will certain take time.
+Overcoming your tendencies to become angry will certainly take time.
 It’s not an overnight process that you will suddenly be able to change.
 This process will undoubtedly take some effort.
 You will need to be patient and open the possibilities.
 And most importantly, you will need to be willing to make some changes and adjustments to your lifestyle — changes to the way you do things on a daily basis.
 Here are some suggestions to get you started:

 Make Time for Yourself

 Making time for yourself might mean taking time to exercise to help release anger and frustration.
 It might mean listening to some calming and relaxing music throughout the day to help you gather your thoughts.
 It could also mean taking time to meditate, visualize and reflect on things, on your behavior, habits and emotional responses.
-Likewise a simple stroll in the park can also be quite helpful and will give you time to reflect and acknowledge the beauty all around you.
+Likewise, a simple stroll in the park can also be quite helpful and will give you time to reflect and acknowledge the beauty all around you.
 There are so many things to feel grateful for and so many things to appreciate about life.
 And that’s where you should start.
-A little gratitude, appreciation and love always soothes an angry heart.
+A little gratitude, appreciation, and love always soothe an angry heart.